kianenigma/what-blockchain-actually/content/Content/Scaling/Scaling Out - SNARKs.md

+---
+Description: ZK rollups and how they work.
+---

 SNARK stands for **S**uccinct **N**on-interactive **AR**gument of **K**nowledge.
 It is a branch of cryptography that allows proofs of some computation to be generated, allowing another entity to verify its correctness.
 Once this is done without leaking any information about *what* that computation was, it is called **Z**ero-**K**nowledge, or ZK-SNARK.

 So, there are three properties to SNARKs that are interesting: